harmanjotsingh-creole/wildcard_matching_leetcode/README.md

 In this Question, case when '\*' is in the pattern is the only challenging part.
 '\*' represent any sequence of characters (including the empty sequence).

 If the current character in p is '\*', update the markers to the current positions of string and pattern, respectively, and only increment pattern marker.
 This step is crucial for handling cases where the '\*' can match multiple characters in s.
-After that start with matching string if any blocker comes then roll back to marker position and again start matching this method is called backtracking.
+After that start with matching string if any blocker comes then backtrack to marker position increment string marker by one and again start matching this method is called backtracking.

 ```
             case "*":